gthorisson/ORCID-example-client-app-rails/README.md

 By [Gudmundur A. Thorisson] (http://www.gthorisson.name), University of Iceland / ORCID

-The main purpose of the app is to demonstrate the coolness of the ORCID OmniAuth strategy: https://github.com/gthorisson/omniauth-orcid/
+The main purpose of the app is to demonstrate the coolness of the [ORCID OmniAuth strategy](https://github.com/gthorisson/omniauth-orcid)

 ## Getting started